gar1t/groktest/examples/doctest.md

     >>> 1 + 1
     2

 Tests don't need to be indented.
-However, to format examples using fenced blocks in Mardown, tests must be followed by an empty line.
+However, to format examples using fenced blocks in markdown, tests must be followed by an empty line.

 ```
 >>> 1 + 2